HayderHatem/filament-excel-import/README.md

 - 🚀 Background processing with Laravel queues
 - 📈 Progress tracking and notifications
 - 📋 Failed row handling and reporting
+- 🛡️ Robust error handling with detailed logging
+- 🔧 Custom Import and FailedImportRow models for enhanced functionality

 ## Requirements